 And then select ‘No’ for the setting labelled “Allow search engines to show this category in search results?”

-Alternatively, our Password Protect WordPress Pro and its Access Levels extension also offer you the functionality to password protect WooCommerce categories.
+Those are the basics of password protected WooCommerce categories.
 Once you password protect certain categories, all products belonging to them will be automatically protected with the same password as well.

 What’s more, the same protection will apply to new posts created for products in a protected category.
 In case you want to restrict WooCommerce categories to certain users, you can set up access levels for different product categories too.
 Users with passwords of higher level categories will be able to unlock lower level ones with ease.